John Thomas (American general)

-John Thomas (1724 – 2 June 1776) was an American doctor and soldier from Massachusetts who became a major general in the Continental Army.
+John Thomas (1724 – 2 June 1776) was an American medical doctor and soldier from Massachusetts who became a major general in the Continental Army.
 He was a leader during the siege of Boston.
 Thomas briefly commanded the withdrawal from Canada after the unsuccessful invasion by the Continental Army.
 He died from smallpox during the retreat.

+Early life

-Thomas was born in Marshfield, Massachusetts.
+Thomas was born in Marshfield, Province of Massachusetts Bay.
 As a young man he studied medicine with Doctor Tufts in Medford before beginning his own practice in Kingston.
 He was married to Hannah Thomas with whom he had two sons and a daughter.

 Colonial wars

 During King George's War in 1746 he was appointed surgeon to a regiment bound for Annapolis Royal in Nova Scotia.
 Liking military service, in 1747 he traded his post as surgeon for that of a lieutenant.
 In 1755 he served as surgeon in General William Shirley's regiment.

 By the time of the French and Indian War he had risen to colonel in the militia or provincial ranks.
 He served in Nova Scotia again in 1759.
 In 1760, General Jeffery Amherst put him at the head of a division during the attack and capture of Montreal.
 After the war he returned to his practice at Kingston.
 He was married to Hannah Thomas with whom he had a daughter and two sons.